 However, multi-step e-commerce, as in the case of high ticket exercise products, can start the sales process with landing pages.
 This is where you can really goose up your response rates and sales.

 Consider testing hero images, different form field sizes, even coming up with variations of words on the submit button.
 The color scheme of the page can be tested, but the headlines are a BIG area for optimization.
-Your page headline is the big promise that catches the customer’s attention.
+However, your page headline is the big promise that catches the customer’s attention.
 It is front and center as soon as they click on the page, and it persuades them to continue learning more about you and your products.

 Be sure to craft your landing pages in terms of ‘benefits to the reader’.